Hartlun/alx-low_level_programming/0x01-variables_if_else_while/README.md

-C - Variables, if, else, while
+Alx task on C - Variables, if, else, while